AdamHammawa/holberton-system_engineering-devops/0x19-postmortem/README.md

 # Timeline (format bullet point, format: time - keep it short, 1 or 2 sentences) must contain:

 When was the issue detected?
-`3:00:01pm -PST`
+`3:00:01pm Time zone in Colombia (GMT-5)

 How was the issue detected (monitoring alert, an engineer noticed something, a customer complained…)?
 `Monitoring software alerted us immediately`

 Actions taken (what parts of the system were investigated, what were the assumption on the root cause of the issue)?
 `Curl, top, w, history, strace.
-Assumed Kevin messed things up.`

 Misleading investigation/debugging paths that were taken?
 `Looked into wp-config and wp-local files instead of the settings`

 Which team/individuals was the incident escalated to?
-`The regional manager, Micheal Scott, and the assistant TO the regional manager, diapers Schrute`
+`No bosses, no manages no nothing`

 How the incident was resolved?
 `Fixed the typo.
 Reboot the server`